rajeshpillai/todo-rs/README.md

 # todo-rs

-Simple Interactive Console Todo App in Rust
+Simple Interactive Console Todo App in Rust.
+An experimental playground for testing ideas on Immediate TUIs.

 ## Quick Start